Stutchbury/InputEvents/docs/README.md

 Adapters are a very thin layer of abstraction used by InputEvents to provide a common API for third party libraries and boards.

+There are currently adapter for encoders, input pins and GPIO expander boards.

 ### Encoder Adapters

-Since v1.2.1, you can use almost any encoder library via an [EncoderAdapter](https://github.com/Stutchbury/EncoderAdapter).
-At some point this library will merged into InputEvents.
+Since v1.6.0, the EncoderAdapter library (introduced in v1.2.1) has been merged into Input Events.
+You can use almose any adapter library via a very thin adapter class.

-Currently an adapter is provided for PJRC's Encoder but more will be added or you can write your own.
+Currently an encoder adapter is provided for PJRC's Encoder and for encoders or encoder buttons connected via a GPIO Expander.
+More will be added or you can write your own.

-See the [PJRC one](https://github.com/Stutchbury/EncoderAdapter/blob/main/src/PjrcEncoderAdapter.cpp) as an example of how simple it is!
+See the [PJRC one](https://github.com/Stutchbury/InputEvents/blob/main/src/EncoderAdapter/PjrcEncoderAdapter.h) as an example of how simple it is!
 If you want to share your adapter, I will add it the the EncoderAdapter library.
 Pull requests are welcome!

 These changes mean that rather than passing the encoder pins to the `EventEncoder` or `EventEncoderButton` constructors, we pass an EncoderAdapter that has been previously constructed from the pins.